Since our beginnings in 2006, Oakland Art Murmur (OAM) has connected thousands of artists in thousands of exhibitions to over 1,000,000 visitors.

-Most member galleries also participate in the weekly Saturday Stroll, when 18 galleries and 7 mixed-use venues are open every Saturday from 1–5pm.
-Many galleries also host free cultural programs such as receptions, artist talks, lectures, musical performances, and literary readings on Saturdays.
+SATURDAY STROLL – Most OAM visual arts presenters also participate in the weekly Saturday Stroll, when visual arts spaces are open every Saturday from 1–5pm.
+This is a self-guided activity where many galleries host free cultural programs such as receptions, artist talks, lectures, musical performances, and literary readings on Saturdays.

-OAM offers a monthly Guided Walking Tour, on the third Saturday of each month, when a gallery director or other prominent member of the Oakland Art Community takes visitors to 3-5 galleries for presentations from curators or artists about their current shows.
-Tours are themed and take place 2–4pm.
+GUIDED WALKING TOUR – Every third Saturday of the month OAM offers a free Guided Walking Tour, when a gallery director or other prominent member of the Oakland art community takes visitors to 3-5 galleries for presentations from curators or artists about their current shows.
+Tours are themed and take place from 2–4pm.

-OAM also maintains this web site, which offers detailed information about current exhibitions and events.
+OAKLANDARTMURMUR.ORG – OAM maintains this website, which provides detailed information about current exhibitions, installations and events.

-Oakland Art Murmur began as an acknowledgment by eight arts spaces located in the Northgate and Temescal neighborhoods that a cooperative effort to promote the arts in the region would garner more attention for their individual visual art programs.
-This led to the first First Friday Art Walk in January 2006, when all participating spaces (which then included 21 Grand, 33 Grand, Auto 3321, Boontling Gallery, Buzz Gallery, Ego Park, Front Gallery, and Rock Paper Scissors Collective) held concurrent receptions.
-The gallery walk grew over the years, and Oakland Art Murmur now includes twenty-one galleries and nine mixed-use art spaces clustered along the Telegraph and Broadway corridors between 27th street and Jack London
+Oakland Art Murmur began as an acknowledgment by eight arts spaces located in Oakland’s Northgate and Temescal neighborhoods that a cooperative effort to promote the arts in the city would garner more attention for their individual visual art programs.
+This led to the first First Friday Art Walk in January 2006, when all participating spaces held concurrent receptions.
+The gallery walk grew over the years, and Oakland Art Murmur now includes over fifty visual arts venues and mixed-use art spaces throughout the City of Oakland.

-Along side Oakland Art Murmur’s first-Friday gallery walk, a popular street festival, known as Oakland First Fridays, has also evolved, which includes street performances, food and craft vending, one-night art installations, receptions and shows at art venues who are not associated with OAM.
-This event is currently managed by Oakland First Fridays (www.oaklandfirstfridays.org) with infrastructure support from the City of Oakland and the KONO and Uptown CBDs.
-Together, Oakland First Fridays and Oakland Art Murmur attract up to 20,000 pedestrians, bicyclists, BART riders, and car-poolers, from across the Bay Bridge and beyond the Caldecott tunnel on that one evening a month.
+Alongside Oakland Art Murmur’s First Friday Art Walk, a popular street festival now known as Oakland First Fridays evolved, which includes street performances, food and craft vending, one-night art installations, receptions and shows at art venues not affiliated with OAM.
+In 2012, Oakland Art Murmur and Oakland First Fridays formalized into separate entities so each could better serve its community.
+Oakland First Fridays focuses on the growing popularity of its monthly festival, while OAM has since expanded its influence across Oakland.
+Together, Oakland First Fridays and Oakland Art Murmur attract up to 20,000 pedestrians, bicyclists, BART riders and car-poolers from the local community across the Bay Bridge and beyond the Caldecott tunnel one evening each month.

-With First Friday so successful, the OAM organization has turned its energies in the last year to bringing visitors to the galleries on other evenings and days, raising awareness about Oakland’s galleries and artists among audiences outside of Oakland, and building relationships with other cultural institutions and patrons, both in Oakland and beyond.
+The OAM organization has turned its energies to bringing visitors to visual arts experiences on other evenings and days, raising awareness about Oakland’s ever-growing arts movement to Oakland and outside audiences, and building relationships with other cultural institutions and patrons, both in Oakland and beyond.